 There’s no going back, but you do have this moment.
 Focus on it.
 Make a choice right now to make calls, read recovery literature, go to a meeting or buy much-needed groceries instead of mulling over the relapse or fearing it’ll happen again in the future.
 Stay clean and sober this moment, string a few such moments together, and before you know it, you’ll have reached sobriety milestones.
 One day at a time.

-A relapse is a temporary setback and does not doom you to a life of active addition.
-I know you can make a comeback.
+A relapse is a temporary setback and does not doom you to a life of active addiction.
+I know you can make a comeback after relapse.
 Learn from this.
 Use it as fuel for your recovery fire.
 Forgive yourself and vow to get it right.
 You deserve recovery, and with dedication and the right footwork, you can make it happen!
+With the right help, sobriety is within your reach.
+Contact Morningside Recovery at 855-631-2135 if you’ve relapsed and don’t know what your next step is.
+Our medical detox program can get you back on the right track.